Get ready for your mind to be blown.

 4. Cholesterol is Healing Agent

 When the body has an injury, it immediately produces cholesterol and sends it to the wound.
 In more detail, when our liver receives the message that there’s a wound, it immediately sends cholesterol to the damage site.
 When the wound heals, cholesterol is removed and travels back to the liver.
-In fact, scar tissue is primarily comprised of cholesterol which is also why when cells are damaged, they require cholesterol and fats in order to repair.
+In fact, scar tissue is primarily composed of cholesterol which is also why when cells are damaged, they require cholesterol and fats in order to repair.
 The body simply cannot clear infections, detoxify, or heal wounds without cholesterol and fats.

 Now do I have you convinced cholesterol is not bad for you?
 I hope so!
 And hopefully now you’re thinking, ok I want to start eating healthy fats!
 But, where do I start?
 Well, first of all, YAY!!
 And thank you!!